 The Comptroller General is a statewide elected position.
 The Comptroller General, Chief of Staff, Deputy Comptroller General, and division directors comprise the agency's senior management team.
 Senior management develops the strategic plan and determines the agency's vision.
 Senior managers routinely review requirements by customers and stakeholders such as the General Assembly, bond rating agencies, GFOA, and the Internal Revenue Service to determine the performance expectations.
 These expectations significantly influence the agency's short and long-term direction.
-See Strategic Planning Chart on page 13.
+See Strategic Planning Chart on page 14.

 1.1.
-How do senior leaders set, deploy and ensure two-way communication for: (a) short and long term direction and organizational priorities, (b) performance expectations, (c) organizational values, and (d) ethical behavior?
+How do senior leaders set, deploy and ensure two-way communication throughout the organization and with customers and stakeholders, as appropriate for: (a) short and long term organizational direction and organizational priorities, (b) performance expectations, (c) organizational values, and (d) ethical behavior?

-Senior management communicates direction, performance expectations, and organizational values through the Employee Performance Management System (EPMS), correspondence, and staff meetings.
+Senior management communicates direction, performance expectations, and organizational values through the Employee Performance Management System (EPMS), correspondence, other management, and staff meetings.
 Expected ethical behavior is communicated to employees through employee evaluations, one-on-one communications, and staff meetings.